Pelvic fascia: Fascia of the pelvic floor

-The diaphragmatic part of the pelvic fascia covers both surfaces of the Levatores ani.
+The diaphragmatic part of the pelvic fascia covers both surfaces of the levator ani muscles.
 The inferior layer is known as the anal fascia.
-It is attached above to the obturator fascia along the line of origin of the Levator ani, while below it is continuous with the superior fascia of the urogenital diaphragm, and with the fascia on the Sphincter ani internus.
+It is attached above to the obturator fascia along the line of origin of the levator ani, while below it is continuous with the superior fascia of the urogenital diaphragm, and with the fascia on the sphincter ani internus.